Rooty Hill, New South Wales: Post war

 During and following World War II, Australia had realised its demographic crisis in simply not having enough people, exacerbated by the threat of Japanese invasion.
 In response, Australia allowed immigration from more and more nations as previously restricted by the White Australia policy.
 In 1973, the Whitlam government effectively abolished the White Australia policy, meaning people would not be denied immigration due to their nationality.
 Notably, this allowed immigrants from Asia to come in, and in the ensuing decades, especially from the 1990s-2010s, many Filipinos, Indians, Pakistanis, Polynesians and Chinese immigrants populated Rooty Hill, rendering the suburb in the multicultural state it is in today.

 In 1964, the Rooty Hill RSL (now known as West HQ) was built, and over time turned into the largest licensed club in New South Wales, serving as a hub for entertainment, fitness and lifestyle.
 Dubbed by some as the "Vegas of the West", the RSL also has Western Sydney's largest gym, five star accommodation and conference facilities.
 Currently, the RSL has approximately 50,000 members.
-West HQ also has Sydney Coliseum Theatre, intended to somewhat be "Sydney Opera House of Western Sydney".